Fermented Garlic and Honey

-Peel garlic cloves and place in a mason jar.
+- Peel garlic cloves and place in a mason jar.
 You can use any size jar depending on how much you want to make.
 Fill the jar with garlic 3/4 of the way to the top.

-Pour honey over the garlic until it just covers the garlic.
+- Pour honey over the garlic until it just covers the garlic.
 Mix the honey into the garlic until it covers it.
 The honey will get thinner over time.
 Cover with a secure lid.

-Place in a cool dark place and turn or shake daily to make sure garlic is coated with the honey.
+- Place in a cool dark place and turn or shake daily to make sure garlic is coated with the honey.
 This will help prevent the growth of Kahm yeast.
-Kahm yeast is harmless but can make the garlic taste "off".
+Kahm yeast is harmless but can make the garlic taste "off."

 - You can leave it for up to a year on your counter or in a cabinet and the garlic will change color and lose some of its spiciness.
 It will actually have a wonderful flavor that can taste like candy!

 No worries about botulism when it comes to this or other cultured foods.
-The good bacteria dominates and keeps pathogens out.
-Botulism can only occur when you heat a food and can or remove the oxygen.
-Heating the foods kills all the bacteria and then only botulism can survive the high heat.
+The good bacteria dominate and keep pathogens out.
+Botulism can only occur when you heat food and can or remove the oxygen.
+Heating the food kills all the bacteria and then only botulism can survive the high heat.
 You never do this with cultured foods which makes them one of the safest foods to make and eat.
 Good bacteria dominate!
 Just a reminder that babies👶shouldn’t have honey until they’re a year old.